Personal finance apps like You Need A Budget (YNAB) make it easy to see how you’re spending your money while tracking your savings progress.

 But, it’s not perfect.
 A recent price increase to $14.99 a month, or $98.99 a year, puts it at the high end of budgeting apps.

 While the platform’s increase of $40 or $50 a year may not amount to much, the bloated cost has left some users wanting more.

-Additionally, YNAB lacks long-term planning tools.
+Additionally, YNAB lacks long-term planning tools found with other personal finance software programs.
 It’s a terrific tool for budgeting, but you’ll need something more robust to plan for the future.